fhessman/scientific-snap/Examples/SaturnVRocket/README.md

 ![change fuel, velocity, height using dt](./images/change_dt.png)

-If the simulation is too fast, you can slow it down to a realistic speed by sticking in a wait block
+If the simulation is too fast, you can slow each iteration down to a realistic speed by sticking in a wait block

 ![wait 1 secs](./images/wait_1_secs.png)